OPEN ENROLLMENT

 - Eligible Employment Status – You must remain in a job classification and employment type that is authorized to receive LAwell benefits

-- A Spouse – Your same sex or opposite sex spouse is eligible if you provide a valid marriage certificate
+- A Spouse – Your same sex or opposite sex spouse is eligible if you provide a valid marriage certificate.

-- A Child:
+- and/or a Child:

-- Your dependent children up to age 26 – including your spouse/domestic partner's children with copies of birth certificates, adoption, or other court papers
+- Your dependent children up to age 26 – including your spouse/domestic partner's children with copies of birth certificates, adoption, or other court papers.

-- Your legal custody and/or foster children up to age 26 – if you provide the Employee Benefits Division with copies of court papers
+- Your legal custody and/or foster children up to age 26 – if you provide the Employee Benefits Division with copies of court papers.

-- Your grandchildren – if the parent is your dependent child up to age 19, or up to age 26 for a full-time student with valid proof of student status
+- Your grandchildren – if the parent is your dependent child up to age 19, or up to age 26 for a full-time student with valid proof of student status.

-- Your disabled child of any age – who is dependent on you for support and certified as disabled each year by the insurance company for your health plan
+- Your disabled child of any age – who is dependent on you for support and certified as disabled each year by the insurance company for your health plan.

 - Special Situation Child Rule: If your child is also a LAwell eligible City employee, they must enroll into their own LAwell coverage and cannot be covered as your dependent.

-- Review your options on the LAwell Enrollment Guide or at keepingLAwell.com
+- Review your options on the LAwell Enrollment Guide or at KeepingLAwell.com.

 - Review your dependent information and eligibility rules.
 To verify current, add new, or remove ineligible dependents visit Eligibility FAQ's